alphonseJmR/pico-Projects/README.md

 ## Current goals:

+  RF Controller - Main Running Components
+  #### LCD Screen  -- In Next Hardware Design, I'll Use SSD1306 screens.
+    -- Run via PIO
+  #### SN74HC165 Shift Register -> As Input For -> Triple Rotary Encoder
+    -- Run via PIO, DMA, and Timers.
+  #### Dual analog stick input - ADC read

+  #### NRF24L01 Radio Module

   Continue building program for rc_controller & rc_receiver.
   1/17/2024 - Currently tackling trying to control a 1602a v5.5 LCD screen via a CD74HC595E shift register.
       The function to perform this requries some bit manipulation due to my wiring.
 Over time I'm hoping to adopt it to be more versatile.

-  7/06/2024 - Currently running tests to optimize the speed between analog input and reaction time to the
+  7/06/2024 - Currently running tests to optimize the speed between analog input and reaction time to the receiver?

+  4/20/2025 - (or at some point) Successfully implemented an ili9488 driver, and wrote a game for use with it, as well as a nametag for the below happening.

+  7/19/2025 - Went to OpenSauce in California.
+It was fking epic.

+  9/01/2025 - Currently refactoring previous attempts of controller.
+Currently v4.
+Update on the 1602/2004a screens via shift register, they work, but will not be implemented in the controller project.
+Due to my design error, the code for the rotary encoder system on the controller is different than what it is on my proto pcb.
+There may also be other issues because I'm using reclaimed parts from other projects (and I'm not great at desoldering).
+I've also added a 4 pin DIP switch to use to be able to select what program to start upon power on.

-  Have recently been running into trouble with the nrf24 driver, yet, due to lack of test equipment (or knowledge) I'm unsure if it was the code/hardware/connections.
+  Have recently been running into trouble with the nrf24 driver (9/1/25 - will see if I can rewrite some stuff there), yet, due to lack of test equipment (or knowledge) I'm unsure if it was the code/hardware/connections.
 It's currently active.

 ## Future goals (not in order):
  1. Refactor entire RC car code into an appropriate project.
+(9/1/25 - Have started)
  2. Add features to make configuring the project simple.
+(9/1/25 - In works with refactor above)
- 4. Optimize code base for quick and agile actions between the transmitter and receiver.  // current goal, adc->dma->nrf
+ 4. Optimize code base for quick and agile actions between the transmitter and receiver.  // current goal, adc->dma->nrf (9/1/25 - implementation in progress)
  5. Add dual-core for better optimization.
+(9/1/25 - in progress with analog stick ADC)